UofT-DSI/visualization/02_activities/assignments/assignment_2.md

 - [ ] Review [the PR description guidelines](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md#guidelines-for-pull-request-descriptions) and adhere to them.
 - [ ] Verify that the link is accessible in a private browser window.

-If you encounter any difficulties or have questions, please don't hesitate to reach out to our team via our Slack at `#cohort-3-help`.
+If you encounter any difficulties or have questions, please don't hesitate to reach out to our team via our Slack.
 Our Technical Facilitators and Learning Support staff are here to help you navigate any challenges.